kav-ya/geoFire/README.md

 ###getLocById(id, callback)

 Retrieves the location of a data point that was inserted by Id.
-The location is passed to the callback function as a dictionary with two keys: "lat" and "lon".
+The location is passed to the callback function as an array with two elements: array[0]-> latitude, array[1]-> longitude.

-    geo.getLocById(car2.id, cb); // calls cb({ "lat": 37.780314,"lon":-122.513698 })
+    geo.getLocById(car2.id, cb); // calls cb([37.780314, -122.513698])

-###updateLocById(newLatitude, newLongitude, id)
+###updateLocById(newLatLon, id)
 Updates the location of a data point that was inserted by Id.

-    geo.updateLocById(newLat2, newLon2, car2.id);
+    geo.updateLocById([36.01234, -121.51369], car2.id);

 ***
 geoFire provides two functions to get the data points surrounding a point:

-###searchAroundLoc(latitude, longitude, searchRadius, callback)
+###searchAroundLoc(latLon, searchRadius, callback)

 Finds all data points within the searchRadius from the source point.
-The source point is specified by its latitude and longitude, the searchRadius is in kilometers.
+The source point is specified by its latitude and longitude (in an array), the searchRadius is in kilometers.
 The data points are **sorted by distance** and passed to the callback function.

-    geo.searchAroundLoc(37.771393, -122.447104, 5, cb);
+    geo.searchAroundLoc([37.771393, -122.447104], 5, cb);

 ###searchAroundId(id, searchRadius, callback)